Congdinh1801/Overview-of-REU-Summer-2021-Smart-Cities-UNLV-/README.md

 3. Real-Time Panoptic Segmentation from Dense Detections:

 * Original paper https://arxiv.org/pdf/1912.01202 and author's github https://github.com/TRI-ML/realtime_panoptic
+* My tested inference of the model using the author original code resulted in not as one panoptic segmenation image but two separate images of an instance segmenatation image and a semantic segmenatation image.
+Therefore, the model doesn't qualify for panoptic segmentation task.

 ## V. Results and Conclusion:
 * YOLOv5 is the best choice for real time pedestrian detection with high accuracy of >47 mAP and fast inference time of >50 fps